w3c-fedid/FedCM/README.md

 ## The RP Tracking problem

-Cross relying party joins is enabled through federation when services that the user signs in to **collude** with each other and other entities to deterministically (or probabilistically) **link** their user's accounts to build and get access to a richer user profile (e.g. one site selling data on browsing history for ads targeting to another service).
+Cross-site joins are enabled through federation when the relying parties that the user signs in to **collude** with each other (and other entities) to deterministically (or probabilistically) **link** their user's accounts to build and get access to a richer user profile (e.g. one site selling data on browsing history for ads targeting to another service).
 While this could be enabled without federation per se (user could manually provide a joinable email address or phone number), federated identity providers have an opportunity to address this problem at scale by providing their users with site-specific/directed identifiers.

 ![](static/mock3.svg)